replicatedhq/replicated-docs/docs/reference/kots-cli-reset-tls.md

 # reset-tls

 If a bad TLS certificate is uploaded to the admin console or the kotsadm-tls secret is missing, the `kots reset-tls` command will reapply a default self-signed TLS certificate.
+More information about the certificates stored in this secret can be found [here](https://kurl.sh/docs/install-with-kurl/setup-tls-certs).

 ### Usage
 ```bash